IngaPosiunaite/Theatre-Booking-System/README.md

 4. Compile and Run:
 Use your preferred IDE (e.g., Eclipse) to compile and run the application.

 ## Class Diagram
-Below is the Class Diagram for the relationship among different classes:
+Below is the Class Diagram for the relationship among different classes.
+The diagram illustrates the primary classes involved in the system and their interactions.
+Each class is part of a specific package (model, dao, services, ui, util), and the relationships between them are depicted to showcase dependencies and interactions.

 ![f81751e0-87db-4250-b072-8732f2251028](https://github.com/IngaPosiunaite/Hangman/assets/119749457/c6556d26-34ce-45b3-9eea-3855116eeed8)

 ## EER Diagram
-Below is the Entity-Relationship Diagram (ERD) for the theatre database:
+Below is the Entity-Relationship Diagram (ERD) for the theatre database.
+The diagram illustrates the tables in the database and their relationships.
+Each table corresponds to a key entity in the system (users, shows, performances, tickets), and the relationships between these tables are shown to clarify how they interact and connect.

 ![Screenshot 2024-07-09 085406](https://github.com/IngaPosiunaite/Hangman/assets/119749457/23233c8a-a7ae-4ab2-8e8f-c50047527ffb)